LT-IntroToAI-SY2526/assignment6-part1-per4-Logan-Magana/a6_part1_writeup.md

 What does the MSE (Mean Squared Error) mean in plain English?
 Why do you think we square the errors instead of just taking the average of the errors?

 **YOUR ANSWER:**
+It is the difference between a predicted value and the plotted value on the graph, which can be used to see how accurate the line of best fit could be.
+Squaring the errors makes easier to see how distantly both of the data points are to each other